 Living the life you want to shouldn't have to feel out of reach.

 We understand how tough it can be when pain takes over your life.
 That's why at The Oast we offer our patients expert advice and treatment from fully qualified practitioners to help you understand your pain and manage your recovery so you can move forward.
 Collectively our practitioners have over 40 years' experience helping patients young and old.
-The Oast Principal Claire Lloyd is also former lecturer at the European School of Osteopathy.
+The Oast Principal Claire Lloyd is also a former lecturer at the European School of Osteopathy.

 Together, we develop a recovery and management plan that will give you back the freedom to live the life you deserve.